bysaar/Stock-Market/README.md

 - Client: `./stockclient <ip_address> <port>`

-> Server side should be running first
+> Server side should be running first.

-> IP address and port arguments should match the stock server
+> IP address and port arguments should match the stock server.

 ## Screenshots